ideo/tonttu-and-co/README.md

 - [ ] ~~Use Ame's network diagram cause it's much prettier~~
 - [x] Basic Bar Charts in Vega
 - [x] Explore groupings and prompts programmatically
+- [ ] Add a Japanese/English Toggle for how the names are displayed.

 ### Brainstom Ideas